Letting Go, 2

 “Ada wear the one you want to wear okay, Happy fishing!”
 I snapped and she pouted.

 He shook her from his thoughts.
-His day was almost over and he was at the office.
+His day was almost over, and he was at the office.
 He had been thinking of her.
 Not Ima, he cringed.
 Edima.
-He could not get those luscious curves out of his head and that face still lingered in the back of his head, shutting out thoughts of Ima and making everything about his day brighter.
+He could not get those luscious curves out of his head, and that face still lingered in the back of his head, shutting out thoughts of Ima and making everything about his day brighter.
 He was curious.
 He wondered how he could get in touch!

-He logged on to Facebook and pored through a bundle of Edimas.
-None were as curvy, pretty or reserved as his Edima.
+He logged onto Facebook and pored through a bundle of Edimas.
+None were as curvy, pretty, or reserved as his Edima.
 He stopped himself.
 He was already personalizing her.
-He needed to stop himself but he could not.
+He needed to stop himself, but he could not.

-His nose itched and he frowned.
-His hopes had begun to wane, but no matter, he would go to that café everyday for the rest of his life until he found her.
+His nose itched, and he frowned.
+His hopes had begun to wane, but no matter, he would go to that café every day for the rest of his life until he found her.

 He was a junior lawyer at Akpan’s firm.
 One who got his degree by swindling means.
 Like father, like son.
 Like brother, like sister.